eggplants/pybsddb-mirror/docs/db.rst

 .. function:: has_key(key, txn=None)

-   Returns true if key is present in the database.
+   Returns True if key is present in the database.